 Historically, the Group has not had significant concentrations of credit risk.
 Receivables from lessees are not considered high risk, as they are collected at the beginning of the month and are guaranteed by the security deposits, deposits and sureties covered in the lease agreement.
 Notwithstanding, due to the COVID-19 pandemic and the total and partial closure of its real estate assets, the Group began negotiations with substantially all lessees to reach rent allowances that relieved lessees most affected by the situation.
 Not all of these agreements were formalised at year-end.
-This led to there being outstanding balances invoiced to customers at 31 December 2020 in the amount of &17,741 thousand (&1,678 thousand at 31 December 2019).
-Accordingly, at 31 December 2020, the Group performed an individual study on each debtor, analysing its respective situation and recording a total impairment in the amount of &4,242 thousand, of which &3,126 thousand is due to the COVID-19 pandemic.
+This led to there being outstanding balances invoiced to customers in the amount of $\in$ 17,741 thousand as of 31 December 2020 and $\in$ 1,678 thousand as of 31 December 2019.
+Accordingly, as of 30 June 2021, the Group performed an individual study on each debtor, analysing its respective situation and recording a total impairment in the amount of $\in$ 2,264 thousand due to the COVID-19 pandemic.
 This impairment corresponds to the receivables from lessees whose debt is considered unlikely to be recovered by Group management, after subtracting the amount of any security deposits, deposits and sureties.